-City of Mozart, Marzipan combined with pistachio, covered in dark chocolate, or Sound of Music?
+City of Mozart, Marzipan combined with pistachio, covered in dark chocolate, or Sound of Music and Christmas markets?
 Besides Vienna, Austria has more beautiful cities, and Salzburg is one hidden treasure.
 Dream now, visit later.

 Only 10 minutes walk from Salzburg central train station, my first stop was the Mirabell Garden and Palace, now a UNESCO World heritage site, reminiscing also of Julie Andrews in Sound of Music.

 From every city I traveled I learned lessons – Salzburg is the birthplace of famous composer Wolfgang Amadeus Mozart and now I know the original round shaped bonbons “Mozartkugeln” have been manufactured by chocolate confectionary Paul Fürst.